GodEyeTee/RedMouse/README.md

 5. Open a Pull Request

 ## 📝 License
-This project is licensed under the MIT License - see the <a href="https://opensource.org/licenses/MIT">LICENSE</a> file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License - see the <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">LICENSE</a> file for details.

 ## 📫 Support
 * Create an Issue for bug reports